AdaCore/ada-spark-rfcs/considered/oop-remastered.rst

 Operators and exotic primitives
 -------------------------------

-Class record do not provide dispatching on multiple parameters, or dispatching on results.
+Class record do not provide dispatching on multiple parameters, on parameters other than the first, or dispatching on results.
 If you declare primitives with references to the type other than the first parameter, they will not be used for controlling.
 This means that parameters that are the same at top level may differ when deriving:

 Operators can be declared as primitives: